shinyorg/apiservices/docs/documentation/push/datastore.md

 ## Entity Framework

 Out of the box, Shiny offers only one data store mechanism based on Microsoft's Entity Framework.
+Just install the following package [!NugetShield(Shiny.Extensions.Push.Ef)]

 To setup the Entity Framework storage you must do the following, first - add the following to your EF Data Context.